RutgersGRID/ARWebDemo/README.md

-# Lambertville XR
+# Augmented Reality Demos

-Augmented reality site for Lambertville XR.
+Hosting AR experiences using AR.js and A-Frame.

 ## Structure

 Each page has a folder and has an index.html inside of its folder.
 The pages folder contains all of the page folders.
 We use Vite to build the site and host a local server, and we use GitHub Actions to automatically deploy the site to GitHub pages.
-We also use AFrame and ARjs to make the AR content in the website.
+AFrame and AR.js are used to make the AR content in the website.

 ## Development